cg5-/baba-modding-guide/README.md

 The most useful properties of the unit structure are:

 `unit.values[XPOS], unit.values[YPOS]` - the coordinates of the tile the unit is currently on.
 For more details see the "coordinate system" section.
-These parameters should not be modified directly as this could break undo and the unitmap; instead use the `update` function found in tools.lua, or `addaction`, or some existing function which results in the values being updated.
+These parameters should not be modified directly as this could break undo and the `unitmap` structure; instead use the `update` function found in tools.lua, or `addaction`, or some existing function which results in the values being updated.

 `unit.values[DIR]` - a number from 0 to 3 giving the unit’s facing direction.
 0 is right, 1 is up, 2 is left and 3 is down; 4 represents no movement, i.e. the wait command.
 A useful array is `ndirs` which is defined in values.lua: